Introduction

 What Do I Need?

-To run xDrip4iOS you will firstly need an iPhone 7 or newer running minimum iOS15.
+📱 To run xDrip4iOS you will need an iPhone 7 or newer running minimum iOS 16.2.

 To work as a Master device, you will need to have a compatible CGM system (see below).
 If you want to share your CGM data with Nightscout, then you will also need a working internet connection.

-To work as a Follower device, you don't need anything except an internet connection and a working Nightscout site from where to follow the master device.
+To work as a Follower device, you don't need anything except a working internet connection and a working/compatible data source from where to download glucose values and "follow" a master device.

 That's it.
 Nothing else is needed.